3 min reading Mon Jan 23 2023

 Cyber attacks can have serious consequences for an organization beyond just financial losses or stolen data; they can also damage its reputation with customers, partners, investors, and other stakeholders.
 A successful cyber attack will often make headlines in the media which could tarnish an organization’s brand image or cause customers to lose confidence in its products or services.
 Attack surface management helps prevent these types of incidents from occurring by eliminating potential vulnerabilities before they become exploited by malicious actors.
 This helps protect your organization's reputation while ensuring that customers continue to have faith in your services or products.

 Attack surface management is an essential tool for keeping organizational systems secure and compliant with regulatory requirements while maintaining customer trust through adequate protection of sensitive data.
 Organizations should consider leveraging ASM in order to reduce the risk of a cyberattack and ensure that their systems are secure against potential threats or vulnerabilities.
-With the careful implementation of ASM techniques, businesses can protect themselves from malicious actors while providing customers with peace of mind regarding their personal information.
+With the careful implementation of ASM techniques, potentially complemented with penetration tests, businesses can protect themselves from malicious actors while providing customers with peace of mind regarding their personal information.